To Fast or Not to Fast?

 Christians who keep the day of Atonement are to imply all of the same reasons for their soul afflictions as did Israel of the tabernacle, as seen in the Law, Histories, Prophets and Wisdom.
 As Christ has offered himself for us at this present time as our sin sacrifice we should as well afflict our selves with the regrettable truth that National Israel has rejected their King with His Law and Priest with His Sacrifice.

-Giving up food for a day
+Giving up food and drink for a day

 THE LEAST OF OUR AFFLICTION!